All Episodes

 Then why did he do that anyway?

-I'm I'm really happy for him.
+I'm really happy for him.

-You know, but you know, we have one of the biggest national security issues in the country, and we have a media that has no interest.
+But we have one of the biggest national security issues in the country, and we have a media that has no interest.

-Anybody in the media that ever talks about anything involving the wall, they're so afraid, they don't even want to.
+Anybody in the media that ever talks about anything involving the wall, they're so afraid they don't even want to.

 It's unbelievable to me that we can't build a wall on the southern border.